RHFieldProductManagement/baremetal-ipi-lab/09-workloads.md

 Fedora release 32 (Thirty Two)
 ~~~

 Now lets see if we got a 172.22.0.0/24 network address.
-If you reference back to the virtual machines yaml file you will notice we used the brext bridge interface as the interface our virtual machine should be connected to.
+If you reference back to the virtual machines YAML file you will notice we used the brext bridge interface as the interface our virtual machine should be connected to.
 Thus we should have a 172.22.0.0/24 network address and access outside:

 ~~~bash
 [fedora@fedora32 ~]$ ip a